anoma/vamp-ir/README.md

   - Second, to synth the circuit, we simply walk the AST and call the corresponding Plonk functions.
   - Finally, metadata and output of `plonk-core` (prover key and verifier data) is returned as output.

-## TODO
+## Ordered TODO List

-1. Proof generation and verification interfaces
-2. Implement internal representation that can be easily manipulated (for alias expansion / algebraic manipulations)
+1. Implement internal AST structs that can be easily manipulated (for alias expansion / algebraic manipulations)
-3. Support alias expansion
+2. Support alias expansion
-4. Support output wires / simple gate expressions
+3. Support marking of output wires at compile time and derivation of their values at prover runtime
+4. CLI interfaces.
+(Use `clap`?)
 5. Support general expressions
-6. CLI interfaces.
-(Use `clap`?)